rafaluk/skillsearch/README.md

     * `python run.py -p 3` - runs only third phase
     * `python run.py -p 2-4` - runs phases from second to fourth included

+## Skill list

+There is a list of skills in `skills.txt`.
+You can easily add/remove positions.
+The ETL uses this list to cross check skills with offers.
+## Utils

+`@calculate_time` - decorator for measuring execution time